Bridging Loans: What They Are & How To Get One

 Loans for buying land

-It’s possible to get a bridging loan to buy land, but you may need a specialist lender as many UK bridging finance providers won’t lend on land transactions as they consider them too risky.
+It’s possible to get a bridging loan to buy land, but you may need a specialist lender.
+Many UK bridging finance providers won’t lend on land transactions as they consider them too risky.

-Some of the lenders who do offer these loans may ask you to put up additional security to safeguard the loan and place strict caps on loan to value – anything between 50-65% is common.
-They will also expect you to have a watertight exit strategy and planning permission also helps.
+Some lenders who offer these loans may ask you to put up additional security to safeguard the loan and place strict caps on loan-to-value, anything between 50% and 65% is common.
+They will also expect you to have a watertight exit strategy, and planning permission also helps.

 Exit strategies for land bridging loans include…